ArchipelaGOAL/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

 ## What do Traps do?
 When creating your player YAML, you can choose to replace some of the game's extraneous Power Cells and Precursor Orbs with traps.
+You can choose which traps you want to generate in your seed and how long they last.
+A random assortment will then be chosen to populate the item pool.

 When you receive one, you will hear a buzzer and some kind of negative effect will occur in game.
 These effects may be challenging, maddening, or entertaining.
-You can choose which traps you want to generate in your seed and how long they last.
-A random assortment will then be chosen to populate the item pool.
+Multiple traps can be active at the same time, and they may interact with each other in strange ways.
+If they become too frustrating, you can lower their duration by navigating to `Options`, then `Archipelago Options`, then `Seed Options`, then `Trap Duration`.
+Lowering this number to zero will disable traps entirely.

 ## I got soft-locked and can't leave, how do I get out of here?
 Open the game's menu, navigate to `Options`, then `Archipelago Options`, then `Warp To Home`.